INTERVIEW WITH WHAEA SHARON REYNOLDS

 “It has been so powerful and all of the participants and their families involved each year say again and again how transformative this work has been for them all and in some cases even saved lives."

 How has being an arts therapist affected other aspects of your life?

 I think being an Arts Therapist has opened up my life to new experiences that I probably would never have had otherwise.
 The work has stretched me personally and brought into my life a greater gift of compassion.
 I am much more able to personally process my own situations a lot better and I feel this has made me a better companion to my husband and an even a better mother to my own children.

-Working with children who have suffered horrific trauma and hearing the stories of prisoners that I work with has made me more conscious and aware of the harsh realities of life but also made me even more determined to see justice as freedom from the inner oppression and to help others tell their stories.
+Working with children who have suffered horrific trauma and hearing the stories of prisoners that I work with has not only made me more conscious and aware of the harsh realities of life, but also made me even more determined to see justice as freedom from the inner oppression and to help others tell their stories.
 Being an arts therapist has inspired me greatly to see the good in mankind.

 Do you have any advice for budding art therapists out there who want to start this profession?